Posts Tagged ‘new release’

 Upcoming 2023 King Charles III Coins

-King Charles III will celebrate his 75th birthday in 2023 – just 6 months after he will be crowned King.
+King Charles III will celebrate his 75th birthday in 2023 – just 6 months after he was crowned King.

 To commemorate his birthday, a brand-new £5 coin will be issued.